satellite-image-deep-learning/techniques/README.md

 * [GDAL](https://gdal.org) and [on twitter](https://twitter.com/gdaltips)
 * GDAL is a dependency of Rasterio and can be difficult to build and install.
 I recommend using conda, brew (on OSX) or docker in these situations
 * GDAL docker quickstart: `docker pull osgeo/gdal` then `docker run --rm -v $(pwd):/data/ osgeo/gdal gdalinfo /data/cog.tiff`
+* [Even Rouault](https://github.com/rouault) maintains GDAL, please consider [sponsoring him](https://github.com/sponsors/rouault)
 * [Rasterio](https://rasterio.readthedocs.io/en/latest/) -> reads and writes GeoTIFF and other raster formats and provides a Python API based on Numpy N-dimensional arrays and GeoJSON.
+There are a variety of plugins that extend Rasterio functionality.
+* [rio-cogeo](https://cogeotiff.github.io/rio-cogeo/) -> Cloud Optimized GeoTIFF (COG) creation and validation plugin for Rasterio.
+* [rioxarray](https://github.com/corteva/rioxarray) -> geospatial xarray extension powered by rasterio
 * [aws-lambda-docker-rasterio](https://github.com/addresscloud/aws-lambda-docker-rasterio) -> AWS Lambda Container Image with Python Rasterio for querying Cloud Optimised GeoTiffs.
 See [this presentation](https://blog.addresscloud.com/rasters-revealed-2021/)

 ## Python low level numerical & data manipulation